 The Treasure State Endowment Program (TSEP) is a state-funded program created in 1992.
 It was established to help solve serious health and safety problems and assist communities with the financing of public facilities projects.
 The program helps local governments with infrastructure planning as well as constructing or upgrading drinking water systems, wastewater treatment facilities, sanitary or storm sewer systems, solid waste disposal and separation systems, and bridges.

-TSEP Infrastructure Planning grants awarded through the 2019 Legislature.
+TSEP Infrastructure Planning grants were awarded through House Bill 11 by the 2017 Legislature.
 Applications for infrastructure planning grants will be accepted on a continuous basis, until there are no more TSEP planning grant funds available.